NEDC Blog W/Child

 She will see living proof that, even as an infant, Brae was ecstatic that his birth mom chose life for him.

-THE WEEKEND IN REVIEW by tb1142
+THE WEEKEND IN REVIEW

 Photobucket